 Educational Captioning: Teachers Share Their Experiences

 The following statements are teachers' testimonials of utilizing captioned educational media from the Described and Captioned Media Program (DCMP).
-Each teacher tells of both his or her experience using captioned media as a teaching tool in the classroom and why this accessible media is important in the education of students who are deaf or hard of hearing.
+Each teacher relates their experience using captioned media as a teaching tool in the classroom and why this accessible media is important in the education of students who are deaf or hard of hearing.

 Oklahoma School for the Deaf

 I am writing on behalf of myself as a deaf person, the deaf and hard of hearing students, and the vital role of the Described and Captioned Media Program in our everyday lives.
 I grew up watching captioned films as part of my education training both at the oral school for the deaf and in mainstreamed programs, and it was personally a very important part of my educational background.
 I am now a teacher for deaf and hard of hearing children at a residential school, and from my personal point of view as a deaf person and a teacher, I feel the captioning program is essential for people and students of all ages with hearing loss.